brson/brson.github.com/beer/_posts/2021-04-25-warpigs-four-phantoms-american-blonde-ale.md

 Aimee says "oh, sweet.
-Smells like yòuzi", but she has just prior eaten some yòuzi, and it has tainted her tastebuds.
+Smells like yòuzi", but she has just prior eaten some yòuzi, and her hands are yòuzi-y, and her tastebuds are tainted.

-I too have just eated some yutze and my tastebuds are compromised as well.
+I too have just eated some yòuzi and my tastebuds are compromised as well.

 Fruity.
 Now with clean hands, Aimee says "melon: cantaloupe".